microsoft/TypeScript/doc/spec.md

 A variable declaration introduces a variable with the given name in the containing declaration space.
 The type associated with a variable is determined as follows:

 * If the declaration includes a type annotation, the stated type becomes the type of the variable.
 If an initializer is present, the initializer expression is contextually typed (section [4.19](#4.19)) by the stated type and must be assignable to the stated type, or otherwise a compile-time error occurs.
-* If the declaration includes an initializer but no type annotation, and if the initializer doesn’t directly or indirectly reference the variable, the widened type (section [3.9](#3.9)) of the initializer expression becomes the type of the variable.
+* If the declaration includes an initializer but no type annotation, and if the initializer doesn't directly or indirectly reference the variable, the widened type (section [3.9](#3.9)) of the initializer expression becomes the type of the variable.
 If the initializer directly or indirectly references the variable, the type of the variable becomes the Any type.
 * If the declaration includes neither a type annotation nor an initializer, the type of the variable becomes the Any type.

 Multiple declarations for the same variable name in the same declaration space are permitted, provided that each declaration associates the same type with the variable.